SS Columbus (1922)

-The SS Columbus, was a German ocean liner laid down before the start of World War I. The vessel was originally to be named Hindenburg.
+SS Columbus was a German ocean liner laid down and launched as Hindenburg before the start of World War I.

+The vessel was originally to be named Hindenburg.
 However, her then-sister, originally named Columbus, was handed over to British government and then sold to the White Star Line after the war as part of reparations in 1920 and renamed Homeric by her new owners.

 The Allies allowed the Norddeutscher Lloyd (NDL), her owners, to keep the remaining ship.
 NDL decided to give her the name of her departed sister, now the British Homeric.
 Construction, which had been held up by the war, resumed at Schichau Shipyards in Danzig, Germany.

 Construction and maiden voyage

 Material shortages caused by the war delayed her completion until 1922.
 She made her maiden voyage in April 1924.
 At the time, she was the German merchant marine's largest, fastest ocean liner.

 She measured 32,581 gross register tons, was 750 ft long with 1,750 cabins for luxury, first, second and tourist class passengers.

+The maximum speed was 18 knots (33 km/h; 21 mph), propulsion was supplied by triple-expansion steam engines.

+Columbus was quite popular and convinced NDL that larger passenger liners were feasible.
+She was also one of the first liners to have an outside swimming pool installed on her top deck, as well as a platform for night-time dancing.

-Her maximum speed was 18 knots (33 km/h; 21 mph).
-"She had been chartered for a number of years by Cooks Travel Agency in New York and cruised into West Indian waters about every two weeks with occasional trips around South America and Africa."
+“She had been chartered for a number of years by Cooks Travel Agency in New York and cruised into West Indian waters about every two weeks with occasional trips around South America and Africa."

-She was one of the first liners to have an outside swimming pool installed on her top deck, as well as a platform for night-time dancing.
-She had triple-expansion steam engines and was quite popular and convinced NDL that larger passenger liners were feasible.

 Later career

-With the building of the liners Bremen and Europa, the Columbus was supplanted as the queen of the NDL fleet.
-In 1929, she was given a refit to make her resemble her younger, larger and faster running mates.
+With the building of the liners Bremen and Europa, the Columbus was supplanted as the flagship of the NDL fleet.

+In 1929, the liner was given a refit to modernise the vessel and was remodelled in the style of her younger, larger and faster running mates.
 This included the addition of two larger, much shorter smokestacks and replacement of the reciprocating engines with geared steam turbines.

-She left Bremerhaven for New York on 20 June 1939.
-She left New York for a West Indies cruise on 19 August 1939.
-At the outbreak of World War II in September 1939, Columbus was ordered to return to Germany at once.
+At the outbreak of World War II in September 1939, Columbus was ordered to immediately return to Germany.

 The Royal Navy was on the lookout for enemy ships.
-Putting her passengers ashore at Havana, Cuba, her captain and crew sped to Veracruz, evading the British.
+Putting her passengers ashore at Havana, Cuba, the ship travelled to Veracruz, evading the British.

 In early November, they received orders to attempt a blockade run to Germany.
-On 14 December the Columbus departed Veracruz, escorted by seven American destroyers through the American coastal neutrality zone.
+On 14 December, the Columbus departed Veracruz, escorted by seven American destroyers through the American coastal neutrality zone.